mindgruve/mg-reverse-proxy/README.md

 # mg-reverse-proxy

 MG-Reverse-Proxy works by transforming the output buffer and headers created by your application into a Symfony Reponse object that it can use to intellegently cache using the Symfony HTTP Cache.
-Response times are dramatically reduced because the responses will be cached.

 ## HTTP Caching Overview
-In general, MG-Reverse-Proxy follows well defined caching scheme, utilizing HTTP Headers.
-It will cache responses that are set to PUBLIC and have a non-zero MAX-AGE, and will only cache 'safe' HTTP methods.
+In general, MG-Reverse-Proxy will cache responses that are set to PUBLIC and have a non-zero MAX-AGE, and will only cache 'safe' HTTP methods.
 Since MG-Reverse-Proxy leverages the Symfony HTTPCache, there are many methods available to customize your response headers.

 For more information on the Symfony HTTPCache see: http://symfony.com/doc/current/book/http_cache.html

 ## Use Cases
-Content heavy sites that do not change often are a good candidate for MG-Reverse-Proxy.
-You can customize the cacheability of the responses by customizing/building an adapter for your application (described below).
+Content heavy sites are a good candidate for MG-Reverse-Proxy.
+You can customize the cacheability of the responses by setting cache headers in your application or configuring your cache adapter (described below).

 ##Example Usage - Wordpress index.php